burkush/web2324ki48burkush04/README.md

 # Description
 This is the repository for the university web development course.
-It will contain 5 laboratory projects which you can access through branches.
+It will contain 5 laboratory projects which are accessible through branches.

 # Student information
 |Name  |   Alexander Burkush |